 At the West Virginia University School of Medicine, we educate health professionals, provide thousands of people with medical care, and conduct lifesaving research.
 Our students work side-by-side with doctors, scientists and health professionals in the University's modern hospitals, clinics and laboratories.

 As one medical school with three campuses, our students also have a chance to learn from professionals that practice at medical offices, clinics and hospitals across the state.
 WVU maintains medical school campuses in Morgantown, Charleston and Martinsburg, as well as relationships with hospitals and physicians in rural areas throughout the state.
-Most WVU health sciences students undergo part of their training at off-campus sites, where they learn the demands of rural healthcare first-hand.
+Most WVU medical students undergo part of their training at off-campus sites, where they learn the demands of rural healthcare first-hand.

 Clay Marsh, M.D.

-Vice President and Executive Dean
+Chancellor and Executive Dean

 WVU Health Sciences